sigasi/sigasi_insights/content/manual/views.md

 # Hierarchy View

 The Hierarchy View shows the design hierarchy starting at a selected top level object.
 To choose a top level, open a file and right-click on an `architecture` (or `entity` or `configuration` or `module`).
 Then click **Set as Top Level**.
-Alternatively you can click the **Set Top** button in the Hierarchy View to open a hierarchy top level selection dialog.
+Alternatively, you can click the **Set Top** button in the Hierarchy View to open a hierarchy top level selection dialog.
 You can use the filter field to quickly search for a certain top level.

 The Hierarchy View automatically refreshes itself when you save your design files.
 If you have a really large design this could slow you down.
 You can turn the automatic refresh on and off by toggling the **refresh** button ![refresh icon](/img/icons/refresh.gif).